|Miss C Gallagher|

 For more information, see the current GCSE Option Booklet.

-Students who enjoy music can continue their studies in the Sixth Form with PE A Level and BTEC Sport Level 3.
-You can find out more on our Sixth Form College pages.
+Students who enjoy music can continue their studies in our College with PE A Level and BTEC Sport Level 3.
+You can find out more on our College pages.